Efefred/AklamioAutomation/README.md

 * SignOut

 ### *support*
-In order declutter each spec file, several functions are created as custom commands in *support/commands.js* file which are referenced from the individual spec files. <br />
-<br /> Also, the user-defined json files in the *fixtures* folder are referenced from the commands.js file using the code below.
+In order declutter each spec file, several functions are created as custom commands in *support/commands.js* file which are referenced from the individual spec files. <br /> Also, the user-defined json files in the *fixtures* folder are referenced from the commands.js file using the code below.

 ```javascript
 import user from '../fixtures/Signup.json'